 - 1) An homologated power unit must include all the parts described as "INC" in the "App.
-4 Sporting regs." column of Appendix 2 of the F1 Technical Regulations. - 2) Any manufacturer who homologated a power unit during the 2014-2020 period may rehomologate this power unit prior to the 28 February of each subsequent year in accordance with the table in Appendix 4 of the F1 Technical Regulations. - Details of all modifications must be included in a dossier supplied to the FIA 14 days prior to re-homologation.
-The manufacturer must hold a complete power unit to this specification in a container sealed by the FIA prior to the 28 February of the year of re-homologation. - 3) Any manufacturer intending to homologate a new power unit during the 2016-2020 period must provide the FIA with full details of the power unit on or before 28 February of the year of homologation.
-The FIA must be satisfied, at its absolute discretion, that such a power unit could fairly and equitably be allowed to compete with other homologated power units. - Details of the above power unit must be included in a dossier supplied to the FIA 14 days prior to the date of homologation.
-The manufacturer must hold a complete power unit to this specification in a container sealed by the FIA prior to the 28 February of the year of homologation. - 4) Other than any parts agreed by the FIA at their absolute discretion to be solely associated with power unit installation with different teams, each manufacturer may supply only one specification of homologated power unit during any given calendar year, subject to any changes permitted by the FIA in accordance with the procedure set out in 5) below. - 5) A manufacturer may apply to the FIA during the course of the homologation period-to carry out modifications to their homologated power unit for the sole purposes of reliability, safety, cost-saving. - Applications must be made in writing to the FIA Technical Department and must provide all necessary supporting information including, where appropriate, clear evidence of failures.
+4 Sporting regs." column of Appendix 2 of the F1 Technical Regulations. - 2) A power unit may be homologated for one season only, starting on 28 February of each year and ending on 27 February of the following year.
+Any manufacturer who homologated a power unit during the 2014-2020 period may re-homologate this power unit prior to the 28 February of each subsequent year.
+Further modifications may be approved in accordance with the table in Appendix 4 of the F1 Technical Regulations.

+Details of all modifications must be included in a dossier supplied to the FIA 14 days prior to re-homologation.
+The manufacturer must hold a complete power unit to this specification in a container sealed by the FIA prior to the 28 February of the year of re-homologation.

+3) Any manufacturer intending to homologate a new power unit during the 2016-2020 period must provide the FIA with full details of the power unit on or before 28 February of the year of homologation.
+The FIA must be satisfied, at its absolute discretion, that such a power unit could fairly and equitably be allowed to compete with other homologated power units.

+Details of the above power unit must be included in a dossier supplied to the FIA 14 days prior to the date of homologation.
+The manufacturer must hold a complete power unit to this specification in a container sealed by the FIA prior to the 28 February of the year of homologation.

+- 4) Other than any parts agreed by the FIA at their absolute discretion to be solely associated with power unit installation with different teams, each manufacturer may supply only one specification of homologated power unit during any given calendar year, subject to any changes permitted by the FIA in accordance with the procedure set out in 2) above and 5) below. - 5) A manufacturer may apply to the FIA during the course of the homologation period-to carry out modifications to their homologated power unit for the sole purposes of reliability, safety, cost-saving.

+Applications must be made in writing to the FIA Technical Department and must provide all necessary supporting information including, where appropriate, clear evidence of failures.
 The FIA will circulate the correspondence to all manufacturers for comment.
-If the FIA is satisfied, in its absolute discretion, that these changes are acceptable, they will confirm to the manufacturer concerned that they may be carried out. - 6) All power units must be delivered such that the seals required under Article 23.4 can be fitted.
-Both The manufacturer and users of a homologated power unit must take whatever steps are required at any time by the FIA, in its absolute discretion, to demonstrate that a power unit used at an Event is identical to the corresponding power unit held as required by either paragraph 2 or 3 above.
+If the FIA is satisfied, in its absolute discretion, that these changes are acceptable, they will confirm to the manufacturer concerned that they may be carried out.

+- 6) Any manufacturer who homologated a power unit during the 2014-2020 period may also apply to the FIA to re-use such a power unit in a given team, to the same specification, and without going through the re-homologation process described above.
+The FIA must be satisfied, at its absolute discretion, that such a power unit could fairly and equitably be allowed to compete with other homologated power units. - 7) All power units must be delivered such that the seals required under Article 23.4 can be fitted.
+Both the manufacturer and users of a homologated power unit must take whatever steps are required at any time by the FIA, in its absolute discretion, to demonstrate that a power unit used at an Event is identical to the corresponding power unit held as required by either paragraphs 2, 3 or 4 above.